AlanD20/.dotfiles/README.md

 - Arch
 - Ubuntu

-- You may find all the application descriptions in `setup-*` scripts.
-- Head over to [workspace-setup](workspace-setup/) for installation guides including archlinux installation with and without dual booting.
+You may find all the application descriptions in `setup-*` scripts.
+Also, Head over to [workspace-setup](workspace-setup/) for installation guides including archlinux installation with and without dual booting.

 <details>
 <summary>